hadley/adv-r/Function-operators.md

 download <- dot_every(10, memoise(delay_by(1, download.file)))
 ```

+This gives a function that we can easily use with `lapply()`.
+If something goes wrong with the loop inside `lapply()`, it can be difficult to tell what's going on; the next section shows how we can use FOs to open the curtain and look inside.

 ### Capturing function invocations

 One challenge with functionals is that it can hard to be see what's going on - it's not easy to pry open the internals like it is with a for loop.
 However, we can build a function operators to help us.
-The `tee` function below has three arguments, all functions: `f`, the original function; `on_input`, a function that's called with the inputs to `f`, and `on_output` a function that's called with the output from `f`.
+The `tee` function, defined below, has three arguments, all functions: `f`, the original function; `on_input`, a function that's called with the inputs to `f`, and `on_output` a function that's called with the output from `f`.

-(The name is inspired by the tee shell command which is used to split streams of file operations up so that you can see what's happening or save intermediate results to a file - it's named after the `t` pipe in plumbing)

 ```R
 ignore <- function(...)
 NULL